2. GSEApy Tutorial

 bm = Biomart()

-# note the dataset and attribute names are different
+# Mouse -> Human orthologs.
+Note the dataset and attribute names differ per direction.

 'hsapiens_homolog_ensembl_gene',